EKIVANC/redux-practice/README.md

 here for wiki [https://en.wikipedia.org/wiki/Observer_pattern]

-## There are four important elements fo redux:
+## There are four important elements of redux:

 ### Store